zoom-studio/react-menu-list/README.md

 - `onItemChosen`: This is an optional function which is called when the item is chosen by the user.
 The callback is passed a `ChosenEvent` object.
 - `onHighlightChange`: This is an optional function which is called when the item is highlighted or unhighlighted by the user.
+A MenuItem is highlighted when the user hovers the mouse over it or uses the keyboard arrow keys to move the selection to it.
 The callback is passed a boolean representing whether the item is highlighted now, and if the item is highlighted, the second argument is an object with `byKeyboard` boolean property, `prevCursorLocation` optional property (see MenuList.moveCursor),